 - Use your defensive abilities.
 Using your defensive abilities can help keep you alive long enough for your companion to heal you.
 These can be shields or heals in your abilities list.
 I like to put all of these on one quickbar together so I can see them easily.
 Keybinding your abilities can help you get to them quicker in an emergency.

 - Use your stuns.
 Your stuns can be incredibly useful to temporarily keep enemies out of a fight.
+Some stuns are only available if you choose them in your tree by pressing K for Combat, then reading through the tree options.
 Use your stuns, pushes, and slows to keep your enemies at bay.
 Stunning an enemy keeps them from attacking you for a few seconds, buying you a little more time.

 - Use your interrupt and stunbreaker.
 If you see your enemy casting a strong ability, interrupt them to stop them, and if you get stunned, use your stunbreaker to break free.
 Your interrupt is probably your most useful key to keybind if you’ve never tried keybinding before – it will help you interrupt abilities quickly during the short time you see it on screen.
 Personally I keybound mine to E for Enterupt.